 For more details on the different running modes, see the comparison in the Infrastructure installation documentation.

-In Windows systems, the agent must be executed with administrative permissions.
+In Windows systems, the agent must be executed with Administrator permissions.

 Sources of data collection

 The infrastructure agent gathers metrics, events, and inventory data from a variety of OS sources.
 While some of these sources can be read from a non-privileged account, others require elevated privileges.

 For current agent versions, New Relic requires that it run as the root user (on Linux) or with full Administrator access (Windows).
 Here are additional details about how the infrastructure agent accesses default directories and what packages and commands it uses.

 Unless otherwise noted, this information applies to any Linux operating system.

 Default agent service wrapper binary install location Any